PraveenSH/correction-optimization/README.md

 # Correction-optimization
-Align LLMs by minimizing correction required for the generated response through a teacher
+Align LLMs by minimizing correction required to the generated response through a teacher

 # Introduction